metablaster/WindowsFirewallRuleset/Readme/WindowsPowerShell.md

 ### Windows 11

-Unfortunately there is no default way like in Windows 10, one solution is to follow steps explained in section\ `Right click "Open Windows Terminal as Administrator" context menu for Windows 11` below
+Unfortunately there is no default way like in Windows 10, one solution is to follow steps explained in section\
+`Right click "Open Windows Terminal as Administrator" context menu for Windows 11` see [Windows Terminal](/Readme/WindowsTerminal.md)

 ## Right click "Open Windows PowerShell here" context menu in Windows 10